Fudan-iGEM/2025-wiki/pages/improve.md

 ## Experimental Validation

 We performed both dry-lab and wet-lab experiments on the modified mCherry.
-For details, please refer to the [Registry page](BBa_25AT6YR4) and [Model](/model/).
+For details, please refer to the BBa_25AT6YR4 and [Model](/model/).

 ## Community Value